Sports school: Australia

-In New South Wales the state education system controls 7 selective sports schools, with qualifying sports students coming in from much further distances than the usual local student catchment areas.
-Endeavour Sports High School, Hills Sports High School, Hunter Sports High School, Illawarra Sports High School, Narrabeen Sports High School, Matraville Sports High School and Westfields Sports High School.
+In New South Wales the state education system controls seven selective sports schools, with qualifying sports students coming in from much further distances than the usual local student catchment areas; Endeavour Sports High School, Hills Sports High School, Hunter Sports High School, Illawarra Sports High School, Narrabeen Sports High School, Matraville Sports High School and Westfields Sports High School.
 In Melbourne Victoria, Maribyrnong College is a public sports school.
 Darling Range Sports College in Forrestfield, Western Australia converted to a sports high school from a general high school.
 It is common for these schools to not be fully selective.
 Up to half their enrolment is reserved for local students who are not part of the sports programs.

 Certain programs of the Australian Institute of Sport and their state equivalents could be considered as a sports school.
 Residential programs for Football and Basketball would take in teenage students on yearly scholarships that involved sporting and education requirements.
 Players to have gone through this system include Mark Viduka and Lauren Jackson who both attended at age 17 and went on to represent Australia in their respective sports at an international level.
-The gymnastics program took in even younger students, which included Philippe Rizzo, who was 14 years when he entered the AIS in 1995 before going on to represent Australia at the Sydney 2000 and Greece 2004 Summer Olympics.
-He won several events at the 2002 Commonwealth games in England.
+The gymnastics program took in even younger students, which included Philippe Rizzo, who was 14 years when he entered the AIS in 1995 before going on to represent Australia at the 2000 and 2004 Summer Olympics.
+He won several events at the 2002 Commonwealth Games.